-- 1 Using the K-Frame Installer, install the 14.3.1 software (see the Kayenne/Karrera/GV Korona Release Notes for specific instructions). - 2 Prepare for the ARM software installation: - a For a serial console installation (recommended) on GV K-Frame X, open the Frame door and attach the serial console cable to the front edge of the Controller board.
-For V-series, the Console RS232 serial port can be accessed at the rear of the Frame (for help locating the Frame serial console ports, see the Kayenne/Karrera/GV Korona Installation & Service Manual). - b For Telnet, open a Telnet Session to the Frame by clicking on the Windows Start menu and entering telnet, space, <Frame IP Address> (example: telnet 10.10.10.100) in the Search field. - 3 Upgrade or verify that the board FPGA HADs are up to date. - 4 To check the HAD status, enter checkHADs at the prompt:
+- 1 Using the GV K-Frame XP Installer, install the 14.3.1 software (see the Kayenne/Karrera/GV Korona Release Notes for specific instructions). - 2 Open the Frame door and attach the serial console cable to the front edge of the Controller board.
+Upgrade or verify that the board FPGA HADs are up to date. - 3 To check the HAD status, enter checkHADs at the prompt: